Your questions answered

 What are cancer trials?

 Cancer trials look at new ways to prevent, detect, and treat cancer.
 They can also help improve the quality of life for people with cancer.
 Most trials involve testing new drugs, surgery, immunotherapy or radiotherapy treatments which show promise or new combinations of existing treatments.
 Cancer trials are highly regulated and follow a long and careful research process to make sure they are as safe as possible.

 How would I benefit?

 On a cancer trial you may receive access to a treatment, a combination of treatments, or a procedure not available as standard for your type of cancer.
-You would be closely monitored by your doctor, clinical research nurse, experienced researchers and the trial team.
+You would be closely monitored by your doctor, clinical research nurse or research radiation therapist, experienced researchers and the trial team.
 You may also be helping to find answers to cancer for future generations.

 Are there drawbacks?

 The treatment you would get during a trial may be different to what you would receive if you were not on a trial.
 There might be some side effects, some of which are not yet known.
 You might have to visit your hospital more often for blood tests, scans and other assessments.

 How long do trials last?

 Trials can take place over many years and may involve up to hundreds or thousands of patients.
 Each trial is different and the number of patients taking part and the length of time you would be on a trial depends on what was being tested.